 Getting a general practitioner and (health) insurance are not the most interesting things to read up on.
 However, both are necessary and in some cases even mandatory when you are studying in the Netherlands.
 Did you know that in the Netherlands you have to go to your GP for medical advice before you can go to the hospital?
 And did you know that health insurance only covers costs when you have arranged your insurance prior to the development of any symptoms?

-In the Netherlands, your GP is the first point of contact for medical advice.
+In the Netherlands, your General Practitioner (GP) is the first point of contact for medical advice.
 You can only go to, for example, a psychologist or medical specialist at the hospital once you have been referred to them by your GP.
+By Dutch law, GPs can only accept a certain number of patients.
+If a practice has reached its maximum number of patients, it may not be able to accept you, and you will likely have to choose a different doctor.

-You can contact your general practitioner for all medical problems, except for emergencies.
+You can contact your general practitioner for all medical problems except for emergencies.
 They can treat the problem themselves if possible, or refer you to a specialist.
-You always need a referral from your general practitioner before you can see a specialist.

 If you urgently need a doctor outside of office hours, you need to call the Doctors Service (“doktersdienst”).
 The phone number for the Doctors Service Groningen is: 0900-9229.